Why did God allow my husband to cheat on me?

 I had an emotional affair, and while this was the first of many issues that could and would burn my marriage to the ground, I would be a fool not to look into the mirror first.

 So rewritten this would answer our question ...
 Why did God allow my husband to cheat?
 Do you see this?
-And we know that in all things... even our husband cheating on us, God is working for our good, according to HIS purpose.
+And we know that even our husband cheating on us in all things, God is working for our good, according to HIS purpose.

 It's not according to our purpose, but it does say that it's for our good.
 How could my husband's affair possibly be for my good, though?